 I've registered, but would like to change to a different distance.
 Can I do so?

-Yes, all we way up to the Sports Expo, but not on day of race.
+Yes, all we way up to the Packet Pickup, but not on day of race.
 Contact us for more information!

 How old do I need to be to sign up?